 JFF and EdSystems are now mapping the high-level competencies in the remaining three college and career pathway endorsement areas: agriculture, food, and natural resources; arts and communication; and education, as part of human and public services.

 The Steering Committee and organizers are confident that the process that was codified to conduct this competency-mapping effort can serve as a helpful template for others to build upon across the country.
 The State has a vision that is reflected in the PWR Act–and now the State’s ESSA plan–that is both student-centered and employer-driven: a system of college and career pathways resulting from a collaboration between educators and employers so that all students will develop technical and essential employability competencies, earn in-demand credentials, and launch rewarding careers.
 Students who earn these endorsements will do just that.

 Reinforcing a Local School District’s Initiatives: Belvidere School District 100

-The College and Career Pathway Endorsements system provided a very exciting way for the District to connect the local work they are doing to the efforts of other communities across the State.
+The College and Career Pathway Endorsements system provided a very exciting way for the district to connect the local work they are doing to the efforts of other communities across Illinois.
 “Preparing students for ‘what’s next’ has always been the goal of educators.
 The endorsement framework provides us with a structure to do that, and the competencies developed by employers through the work of EdSystems and others ensure what we are teaching is aligned to the current needs of industry,” says Nik Buttenhof, Director of Career Readiness, Belvidere School District 100.